xpack-dev-tools/qemu-riscv-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Prerequisites

-- Intel GNU/Linux 64-bit: any system with **GLIBC 2.27** or higher
+- GNU/Linux Intel 64-bit: any system with **GLIBC 2.27** or higher
   (like Ubuntu 18 or later, Debian 10 or later, RedHat 8 later, Fedora 29 or later, etc)
-- Arm GNU/Linux 32/64-bit: any system with **GLIBC 2.27** or higher
+- GNU/Linux Arm 32/64-bit: any system with **GLIBC 2.27** or higher
-  (like Ubuntu 16 or later, Debian 9 or later, RedHat/CentOS 8 or later,
-  Fedora 24 or later, etc)
+  (like Raspberry Pi OS, Ubuntu 18 or later, Debian 10 or later, RedHat 8 later, Fedora 29 or later, etc)
 - Intel Windows 64-bit: Windows 7 with the Universal C Runtime ([UCRT](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c)),
   Windows 8, Windows 10
-- Intel macOS 64-bit: 10.13 or later
+- macOS Intel 64-bit: 10.13 or later
-- Apple Silicon macOS 64-bit: 11.6 or later
+- macOS Apple Silicon 64-bit: 11.6 or later

 On GNU/Linux, QEMU requires the X11 libraries to be present.
 On Debian derived distribution they are already in the system; on RedHat & Arch derived